paulchernoch/feel/src/implementation-plan.md

 ## Grammar Recognizer

+Add grammar rules for new features not supported by the Javascript PEG Grammar that was the basis of this project.

- - [ ] Add support for Duration literals like @"PT5H"
+ - [ ] Duration literals like @"PT5H"
+ - [ ] Date literals
+ - [ ] Time Literals
- - [ ] Add support for any other literals new to DMN 1.3 (Dates?
-Times?)
+ - [ ] Datetime literals
+ - [ ] Other things I missed

 ## FeelValue